Eastern Naval Command

 The Eastern Naval Command is one of the three command-level formations of the Indian Navy.
 It is headquartered in Visakhapatnam, Andhra Pradesh.
 The command is responsible for the all naval forces in the Bay of Bengal and parts of the Indian Ocean and the naval establishments on the east coast of India.

-The Command was established on 1 March 1968.
+The Command was established in 1983.
 The Command is commanded by a Three Star Flag Officer of the rank of Vice Admiral with the title Flag Officer Commanding-in-Chief Eastern Command (FOC-in-C).
-Vice Admiral Biswajit Dasgupta is the current FOC-in-C ENC, who took over on 30 November 2021.
+Vice Admiral Sanjay Bhalla is the current FOC-in-C ENC, who took over on 31 October 2025.

 History

 After the independence and the partition of India on 15 August 1947, the ships and personnel of the Royal Indian Navy were divided between the Dominion of India and the Dominion of Pakistan.
 The division of the ships was on the basis of two-thirds of the fleet to India, one third to Pakistan.

 The Surface Fleet of the Navy was called Indian Fleet and was commanded by the Flag Officer Commanding Indian Fleet (FOCIF).
 Initially, the shore establishments on the eastern coast were headed by a captain in the appointment of Naval Officer-in-Charge, Vishakapatnam (NOIC).
 This was subsequently upgraded to the appointment of Commodore East (COMEAST), a One Star appointment.
 The FOCIF and COMEAST reported into the Chief of the Naval Staff.
 In July 1967, COMEAST was upgraded to the two-star appointment of Flag Officer, East Coast (FOEC).
 On 1 March 1968, the Eastern Fleet was also created.
 With this, the appointment of FOEC was re-designated Flag Officer Commanding-in-Chief Eastern Naval Command (FOC-in-C ENC).
 The Indian Fleet was split between the Western Fleet and the Eastern Fleet with the Fleet Officer Commanding Eastern Fleet (FOCEF) reporting into the FOC-in-C ENC.
 On 1 March 1971, Vice Admiral Nilakanta Krishnan took over as FOC-in-C, the first three-star officer to lead the command.

+The oldest naval establishment of the Eastern Seaboard was the INS Circars, Visakhapatnam, which was identified as "an important convoy assembly point" for the Royal Indian Navy flotillas.
+A small Naval Base was established there on 12 December 1939 and the base was designated as HMIS Circars on 12 April 1942.
+Now, the base is the base depot ship of the Eastern Naval Command.
+It is the logistics and administrative support establishment of the Command, supporting all ships and units based in Visakhapatnam.
+As of 2018, the establishment supports 52 additional units with strength of 2,300 sailors and 400 officers, besides accommodating live-in sailors of Circars.